The founder of Sandvik – a man with social responsibility

 When grandson Karl Fredrik (1879–1960) took over management, the company continued to take care of its employees.
 In the 1920s, he introduced the "Wednesday Club."
 These were meetings of representatives from company management, salaried employees and workers, where issues were discussed that primarily involved work, but also the community.
 All members were encouraged to present their views, positive and negative, without the risk of reprisals.
 The minutes of these meetings have been preserved to this day.

-Investment in sports arena
+Investment in a sports arena

 One of the final major investments in the community that Sandvik made during this period was the construction of the Jernvallen sports facility.
 It was completed in 1937 in time for the company's 75th anniversary.
 In terms of the number of kinds of sports that could be practiced there, the arena was the largest and most modern sports complex in Europe.
 During the soccer World Cup in 1958, Jernvallen hosted two matches.
 The arena is still used for top-level sports.

-In the spirit of Consul Göransson, Sandvik remains a responsible employer, with major commitment to the work environment and personal development.
+In the spirit of Consul Göransson, Sandvik remains a responsible employer, with a major commitment to the work environment and personal development.
 The long periods of service that employees achieve before retirement is proof that wage-earners and salaried employees appreciate the company.
 In the old days, the active employment period could be as much as 60 to 70 years, but even nowadays, some remain for as long as 40, sometimes even 50 years.